Nanango is a moderately large country town and has a very friendly and informal

 golf, bowling and archery clubs.
 The are 13 well-maintained parklands in

-the Shire which naturalists believe are home to 250 different bird species.
+the area which naturalists believe are home to 250 different bird species.

-Nanango also has several museums and a number of live entertainment
+Nanango has several museums and a number of live entertainment

 venues which regularly host performances by local theatre and musical groups.